PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/twisted_beam_tut.md

 K = t3ffm.stiffness(femm, geom0, u0, Rfield0, dchi);
 ````

-Though load is a concentrated force applied at the center of the beam.
+The load is a concentrated force applied at the center of the beam.
 First
 we select the node.

 ````julia